KingMordas/ASpaceGame/README.md

 ## Introduction

 Hello and welcome to this Github repository.
-Let's start by telling you that I am a big Star Trek fan and around the end of the 90s I remember playing a game called **Star Trek Starship Creator Warp II**, by Simon & Schuster Interactive.
+Let's start by telling you that I am a big Star Trek fan and around the end of the 90s I remember playing a game called **Star Trek Starship Creator Warp II**.

 This game allowed you to create your own starship, with a variety of parts and components, and then take her on missions, either provided by the game or by you, thanks to the included mission editor.